AdaCore/aws/docs/source/high_level_services.rst

 .. index:: timer, dispatcher

 A timer dispatcher can be used to call different callback routines depending on the current date and time.
-Such dispatcher is composed of a set of `Period` activated.
+Such a dispatcher is composed of a set of activation `Period`s .
 When the current date and time is inside a `Period` the corresponding callback is called.
 A `Period` can eventually be repeated.
-Here are the different kind of `Period` supported by `AWS`:
+Here are the different kinds of `Period`s supported by `AWS`:

 *Once*
   A unique period in time.
 The boundaries are fully described using a